godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`AreaParameter<enum_PhysicsServer2D_AreaParameter>` **AREA_PARAM_GRAVITY** = ``1``

 Constant to set/get gravity strength in an area.
+The default value of this parameter is ``9.80665``.

 .. _class_PhysicsServer2D_constant_AREA_PARAM_GRAVITY_VECTOR: